-Figure 5.3: Best and worst cases for topological sorting
+Figure 4: Best and worst cases for topological sorting

-Hereinafter a generic topological sort will be associated and identified with a permutation π .
+Hereinafter a generic topological sort will be associated and identified with a permutation $\pi$ .
 Given all possible topological sorts of our discourse tree, we need now to find some constraints with the intent to keep only those orderings that maximize/minimize some objective function.
-Given an objective function, the aim is to find some common properties of the best orderings, in a way to be able to infer an algorithm that is able to calculate just one of the best topological sorts.
+By means of an objective function, the aim is to find some common properties of the best orderings, in a way to be able to infer an algorithm that is able to discern just one of the best topological sorts.

-Centering-Theory-based planning
+3.2.1 Centering-Theory-based planning